zma/usefulscripts/README.md

 Some useful scripts mostly for Linux environments.

-For more details about how to use these scripts, please search their names on:
+For more details about how to use these scripts, please search for their names
+on:

 http://www.systutorials.com